 There's strictly no warranty for the correctness of this text.
 You use any of the information provided here at your own risk.
 I can not be held responsible, if you damage your system by using any of the information provided her.

 These are my installation notes about the Linux distribution "OpenSuSE Leap 15.6".
-I installed it in October 2024.
+I installed it in October 2024, and several more times up to May 2025.

 There are also notes on my previous distribution "OpenSuSE 13.1".
 Here, I've only covered topics, that differ from the old installation.
 So if something's missing here, take a look at the previous website.